23andMe

-The company had a previously fraught relationship with the United States Food and Drug Administration (FDA) due to its genetic health tests; as of October 2015, DNA tests ordered in the US include a revised health component, per FDA approval.
+The company had a previously confrontational relationship with the United States Food and Drug Administration (FDA) due to its genetic health tests; as of October 2015, DNA tests ordered in the US include a revised health component, per FDA approval.
 23andMe has been selling a product with both ancestry and health-related components in Canada since October 2014, and in the UK since December 2014.